 Hypnotherapy directed at the gut is a way of teaching the sub conscious mind to manage symptoms such as tummy pain, bloating, diarrhoea and constipation.

 Typically, gut directed therapy involves presentation of how your gut can be protected followed by a transition to an altered consciousness state (in which you are fully aware of what is going on) when your subconscious mind is provided a different repertoire of gut responses different to the negative gut responses you have been experiencing.
 This process seems to be able to provide some 'thought protection' to your gut and reduce your upsetting gut symptoms.

 While at first this may sound somewhat unusual, the results of this mind imagery has been shown in a number of well controlled research studies to improve Irritable Bowel Syndrome (IBS) symptoms in 70 - 80% of cases.
 Most importantly, this symptom relief is maintained over time (1).

 Gut directed hypnotherapy is seen to be just as effective as the low FODMAP diet yet despite this is less well known and understood.

-In one interesting study, there was no difference in positive outcomes between a group of participants given just the low FODMAP diet or a second group treated with the gut directed therapy or a 3rd group treated with a low FODMAP diet as well as the gut directed hypnotherapy (2)!
-So while the low FODMAP diet is as effective as gut directed hypnotherapy, both together do not seem to further improve the outcomes.
+In one interesting study, both those who did the Low FODMAP diet had just as good gut outcomes as those treated with the gut directed therapy or a 3rd group treated with a low FODMAP diet as well as the gut directed hypnotherapy (2)!

 Gut directed therapy works equally well as the low FODMAP diet and is at least as good as some of the recent and expensive pharmacological options, with the added benefit of no known side effects (3).